HUTONGS OF BEIJING

-As a traveler who has seen a handful of Asian cities and fell completely in love with every single one of them, Beijing left a lot to be desired...
+As a traveler who has seen many Asian cities and fell completely in love with every single one of them, Beijing left a lot to be desired...

 Between being scammed at every turn, the blatant angry stares from locals, and a general vibe of being unwelcome; the city left me feeling unusually lost and isolated.
 But this all faded away when we made our first few steps into one of Beijing's Hutongs.

 South Gong and Drum Lane was rich with traditional Chinese culture and completely devoid of foreigners except ourselves.
 To my amazement, as we (two perfectly stereotypical Canadians) walked through the Hutong neighborhood, waving and smiling to those who passed us by; we were greeted with waves and smiles back.
 Excitedly, I walked towards a woman sitting heavy in a wheelchair with a small white poodle.
 I gestured to ask if I may pet her pup and her face immediately lit up.
 We experienced one of those rare wordless moments of connection over our mutual love for her exceptionally round-faced dog dressed in a little orange jacket.

 Red doors laid casually open as lives were lived inside on that lazy weekend morning.
 People walked casually through the streets pushing carts filled with precariously piled eggs.
 An assortment of hand-picked mushrooms dried on newsprint on the sidewalk.